DenisBytes/GoToll/README.md

 # GoToll

-Microservices to calculate toll cost basend on kms made by trucks / OBU.
+Microservices to calculate toll cost based on kms made by trucks / OBU.

 ![image](https://github.com/DenisBytes/GoToll/assets/130691305/7a962108-4a5b-4657-8a0e-bf928af75e33)